saugatkhadka/csy1018-assign1/README.md

 ![Speed Test Result][Performance report]

-## Access to Project

-The live project can be access through Github with [link](saugatkhadka.github.io/csy1018-assign1/) .

 ## Good practice
 To my best extent, I've tried to keep to a good and respected design language as much as possible and reduce code plagarism as well as content plagarism like icon and background files.
 Although all contents and the code used from external sources have been credited in this file.